hashicorp/nomad-pack/docs/migration-to-v2-syntax.md

 [[ var "job_name" .child ]]
 ```

-Here `.` reads from the current pack and `.child` reads from a dependency named `child`.
+Here `.` reads the `job_name` variable from the current pack and `.child` reads the `job_name` variable from a dependency named `child`.
 Dependencies can nest, and the `deps` function returns a pack's direct dependencies so you can loop over them.

 ```
 [[ range $dep := deps . ]][[ var "job_name" $dep ]]